Equality Colony: Organization

-This convention, however, did not materialize.
-Lermond could not get away from the Populist convention, and Imogene Fales attended a National Cooperative Congress that created a new American Cooperative union with her as secretary.
 The Brotherhood of the Cooperative Commonwealth was officially organized through a mail referendum conducted through the Coming Nation, which was quickly becoming the movement's semi-official newspaper.
 On September 19, the Coming Nation announced the adoption of a constitution and the election of seven officers: Lloyd as president, Lermond as secretary, B. Franklin Hunter as treasurer, Frank Parsons dean, Morrison I. Swift organizer, I. E. Dean master workman and A. S. Edwards, of the Coming Nation editor.

 The constitution's preamble committed the organization to three broad goals: "1.
 To educate the people in the principles of Socialism; 2.
 To unite all socialists in one fraternal association; 3.
 To establish cooperative colonies and industries in one state until that state is socialized."
 Each of the eight elected trustees would head a department of the organization.
 The president would theoretically head an executive department to generally supervise the group, but the most important position was secretary, which would head the colonization department charged with planting socialistic colonies.
 There were also departments for education (headed by the dean), organization, which would create new local unions, exchange, industry (headed by the Master Workman) and finance.

 Not all of these positions were filled, however.
 Lloyd and Hunter declined their positions, and the post of distributor was apparently unfilled.
 In new elections held in January 1897, radical minister Myron W. Reed was elected president and an attempt made to draft Eugene V. Debs by electing him national organizer.
 However, Debs was at the time a fledgling socialist preoccupied with miners' union strikes in the Mountain West and never served in an active capacity as the BCC's organizer.
 Debs nevertheless warmed up to the idea of colonizing a relatively unpopulated western state and making use of the ballot box to win control of state government and maintained close contact with the organization, meeting with Lermond in Terre Haute on May 24 to discuss possible unification of his American Railway Union with the BCC at convention scheduled three weeks later.

-Meanwhile, Victor Berger and his group were urging him to create a new socialist organization committed to political action and not colonization.
-Lermond, Parsons and Reed attended the June 1897 convention of the ARU which created the Social Democracy of America, but the BCC did not join the new organization, rejecting its "class struggle" thesis with a vision of a colony that would include middle-class professionals and "everybody who believes in cooperation" and not just "the laboring classes so called".
-Weakened by the loss of Debs and the defection of some of its membership to the new SDA, the BCC set out to start its first colony.
+Meanwhile, Victor Berger and his group urged him to create a new socialist organization committed to political action, not colonization.
+Lermond, Parsons and Reed attended the June 1897 convention of the American Railway Union, which created the Social Democracy of America.
+The BCC did not join the Social Democracy of America, rejecting its "class struggle" thesis with a vision of a colony that would include middle-class professionals and "everybody who believes in cooperation" and not just "the laboring classes so called".
+Weakened by the loss of Debs and the defection of some of its membership to the new SDA, the Brotherhood of the Cooperative Commonwealth set out to start its first intentional community, in Washington.